Sujeet17m/Namaste-React/episode2.notes.md

 package-lock.json : keep a track/record of exact version of package & dependencies,
-node module - contails actual data that dependencies needs (fetches all code that dependencies into our system)
+node module - contails actual data that dependencies needs (fetches all code that dependencies into our system) npm - to install the package npx - executing the package cdn is not a proper way to import react